mikumikudice/beeplusplus/README.md

 # B++, bee++ or incremented B (bi)
 The good and old B, but better, smarter, easier and maybe faster.
-B++ is a compiled, almost pure functional, notyped, safe, tiny and lit programming language. _All hail B!_
+B++ is a compiled, kind of functional, notyped, safe, tiny and lit programming language. _All hail B!_

 ## B++
 B++ is Influenced by B, C, Fortran, Rust, Pony and Haskell.
-The syntax from B/C, old school vibe, math philosofy and functional paradigm caracteristics from Fortran and Haskell, safety from Rust and Pony.
+The syntax from B/C, old school vibe, math philosofy and functional paradigm caracteristics from Fortran and Haskell and safety from Rust and Pony.

 ## What is B?
 [B](https://en.wikipedia.org/wiki/B_(programming_language)) is the father (or mother) of C. Things like treat arrays as pointers and use incrementation or decrementation on pointers came from B (actually from [BCPL](https://en.m.wikipedia.org/wiki/BCPL), but meeeh).
 It was a lang written by the good man, legendary, smart, greater, dear [Dennis Ritchie](https://en.wikipedia.org/wiki/Dennis_Ritchie) for the 36-bit mainframes (aka really lit old school computers).

 ## What's new?
 Glad you asked.
-Now we have structures (no more variables named with dots), implemented behind-the-scenes as a array which items have aliases.
+Now we have structures (no more variables named with dots), implemented behind-the-scenes as arrays which items have aliases.
 ```c
 struct foo {
     x, y;